godotengine/godot-docs/classes/class_arvrorigin.rst

 It is the position of this node that you update when your character needs to move through your game world while we're not moving in the real world.
 Movement in the real world is always in relation to this origin point.

-So say that your character is driving a car, the ARVROrigin node should be a child node of this car.
-If you implement a teleport system to move your character, you change the position of this node.
-Etc.
+For example, if your character is driving a car, the ARVROrigin node should be a child node of this car.
+Or, if you're implementing a teleport system to move your character, you should change the position of this node.

 Property Descriptions
 ---------------------